How Lifting the Solicitation Ban Benefits Startups

 - Within 30 days of wrapping up the general solicitation and general advertising, an amended Form D must be filed with the SEC.

 What does this mean for startups, entrepreneurs, and investors?

 Rule 506(c) allows startups to publicize that they are fundraising.
 They no longer have to rely on “word of mouth” within their network of accredited investors to raise capital.
 It will be easier for accredited investors to find companies they are passionate about supporting.
 It is estimated that of the 8.7 million accredited investors in the United States, only 756,000 participate in angel investments via angel networks and personal contacts.

 What is next?

-If, and honestly, I believe it’s really a matter of when this section is approved, states will take a more active role in policing startups within their borders.
+If this section is approved, states will likely take a more active role in policing startups within their borders.
 For example, a bill pending in North Carolina would require that investors be warned in “plain English” that they acknowledge they are investing in a high-risk investment and that they may lose their entire investment.
 Assuming that Title III is approved, more states would likely make the same move.
 Regardless, the ability for startups to advertise that they are fundraising combined with a whole new segment of potential investors will undoubtedly revolutionize the startup world.
-Since Vela Wood focuses on startups and small businesses, this is news that we are watching closely, so stay tuned for more.